johnozbay/red-pebble/README.md

 Our cached version of the API can be found here : http://pebble.red/latest.json

-You're more than welcome to use our mirror for your projects.
+And, you're more than welcome to use our mirror for your projects.

 Red Pebble is built using [API.AI](http://api.ai), [Google Cloud Functions](https://cloud.google.com/functions/) and [Firebase](firebase.google.com).